 - The ecosystem approach is designed to accommodate a range of values and associated goals, and the information and perspectives of the communities that hold those values are therefore important in designing and implementing management. - There is no single level of organisation at which one can understand and optimize management of ecosystem functioning.
-Different information sources will address issues at different levels, providing complementary perspectives to support integrated management. - Good management therefore depends on maximising the information inputs, carefully assessing their accuracy and relevance, and integrating the information into decision-making and management. - The issue of developing new understanding and information (research etc) is missing.

-- 11.1 Relevant information should be shared with other stakeholders and actors and technical and scientific information be made available in an accessible way (indigenous and local knowledge should be treated with full respect of Article 8(j) and further decisions of the CBD). - 11.2 Assumptions behind proposed management decisions should be made explicit based on the best available expertise, explicitly regard scenarios of future change and include the knowledge and views of stakeholders. - 11.3 Appropriate mechanisms should be developed to document and make more widely available the information from all relevant disciplines (including natural and social sciences) and from relevant knowledge systems, particularly those based on local and traditional practices.
-This guideline should be implemented consistent with any decision to be taken under Article 8(j) of the CBD. - 11.4 The implications for ecosystem management of different "world views" based on different knowledge systems should be evaluated.
+Different information sources will address issues at different levels, providing complementary perspectives to support integrated management. - 1 Relevant information should be shared with other stakeholders and actors and technical and scientific information be made available in an accessible way (indigenous and local knowledge should be treated with full respect of Article 8(j) and further decisions of the CBD). - 11.2 Assumptions behind proposed management decisions should be made explicit based on the best available expertise, explicitly regard scenarios of future change and include the knowledge and views of stakeholders. - 11.3 Appropriate mechanisms should be developed to document and make more widely available the information from all relevant disciplines (including natural and social sciences) and from relevant knowledge systems, particularly those based on local and traditional practices.
+This guideline should be implemented consistent with any decision to be taken under Article 8(j) of the CBD. - 11.4 The implications for ecosystem management of different "world views" based on different knowledge systems should be evaluated. - 11.5 Good management depends upon improving the information base and scientific understanding of ecosystems through the promotion, implementation and application of research and integrating this information into decision-making.